Somainer/lisa-lang/README.md

 ## Great!
 How to use it?

+Install SBT

-`sbt pack`
+run `sbt pack`

-In target/pack/bin
+Compiled binaries can be discovered in target/pack/bin

-`./main` to enter REPL
+`./lisa` to enter REPL

-`./main <filename>` to execute a file.
+`./lisa <filename>` to execute a file.

-`./main repl <filename>` To load the file before entering repl.
+`./lisa repl <filename>` To load the file before entering repl.

 Also, there are some examples in `src/test/lisa/`

-If you are using VSCode, I hope you will be happy with vscode-scheme and Bracket Pair Colorizer.
+If you are using `VSCode`, I hope you will be happy with vscode-scheme and Bracket Pair Colorizer.

 ## Awesome!
 How can I use it in production?